-- in pools, one possible appeal during each bout; - in direct elimination bouts, two possible appeals.
+- in pools, one possible appeal during each bout; (cf. o.105, zonal qualification events for Olympic Games). - in direct elimination bouts, two possible appeals.

 Should the referee agree with the fencer who appealed for the video-refereeing, the latter is entitled to retain the right of appeal.